liomj/vigilance/README.md

 Notes

-SSN field in user table for att2000.mdb database is set as Staff IC Number and must be filled out
+SSN field in user table for att2000.mdb database is set as Staff IC Number and must be filled out for attendance report